Irish Soda Bread

 But what about soda bread?

-Well, despite Irish soda bread not going as far back to the days of Saint Patty himself, and rather only appearing in Ireland in the late 1830s, it is indeed part of the country’s culinary identity and still baked at home by Irish families.
+Well, despite Irish soda bread not going as far back to the days of Saint Paddy himself, and rather only appearing in Ireland in the late 1830s, it is indeed part of the country’s culinary identity and still baked at home by Irish families.

 In order to make the most of basic and inexpensive ingredients like flour, baking soda, salt, and soured milk, Irish home cooks came up with this quick and filling bread.